Titãs: 2010-2016: Gavin's departure, 30th birthday, Nheengatu

-During an interview, keyboardist Sérgio Britto said the band was planning to start recording a new album in 2011.
+During an interview, vocalist and keyboardist Sérgio Britto said the band was planning to start recording a new album in 2011.
 Nothing else was said since then, until March 2013, when they revealed they were starting to work on a new album, to be released in the second half of 2013.
 The album would be self-produced, and, according to Britto, it would be "a mixture between Cabeça Dinossauro and Õ Blésq Blom".

 In January 2012, the band announced a live performance in company of ex-members Arnaldo Antunes, Nando Reis and Charles Gavin.
 The show would celebrate the 30-year career of the band, and would include guest performances of other friends of the band, and there were plans for a DVD release.
 According to Miklos:

 We are going to call ex-Titãs and other great friends and contemporaries to a great party.
 Everyone who was part of our history will be invited.
 We cannot give more details, because we need to concatenate schedules to turn this dream of ours into reality.

 The reunion took place on 6 October 2012, in São Paulo.
 For the first time since 1997's Acústico MTV, the seven original members of the band reunited for a one-night performance.
 According to Bellotto:

 We could savor their presence, since the backstage, during the sessions, until the show.
 It was very nice to remember of all that and to see that, even if they have their solo careers, they are with us.

 The band gathered in Reis' house to discuss the reunion - it was the first time since Fromer's death that all seven members met.

 Titãs as of 2013.
 From left to right: Tony Bellotto, Paulo Miklos, Branco Mello, and Sergio Britto.

 In 2013, Titãs performed new songs live, part of their Titãs Inédito (Titãs Unseen) tour.
 They were planning to begin work on a new album in April or May 2014.
 Miklos said the album was likely to be "heavy, dirty and mean".
 Later, Britto confirmed that the album would be released in early May and that the band was already recording songs for it, but it was yet to be titled.
 In March, radio Globo FM announced that the album would be actually released in April and would feature 14 tracks.
 On 16 April, the band announced that the album was ready and would be really released in May, via Som Livre records.
 On 28 April, they announced the title, cover and release date for the album, which is called Nheengatu and was released on 12 May.
 In August 2015, they released Nheengatu ao Vivo, a live album and DVD with songs from their Nheengatu Tour.

 In February 2016, they opened a Rolling Stones Brazilian show for a second and third time, this time at the Morumbi Stadium in São Paulo, on two different dates.